nikkhil160/nikhil/clsafujbu000d09la7zmu52x0.md

 Currently, our focus is on scaling Ella's business to reach the next milestone of $500,000.
 While she manages the supply chain, we're diving deeper into marketing strategies.

-## Grow your Brand with Nikhil Sharma
+## Grow your Shopify brand with me

-Nikhil Sharma, a freelance specialist in Meta and Google Ads, is ready to assist you in boosting your brand's business.
-[Schedule a call](https://nikhil.pro/meeting) with him to explore how he can support your brand further.
+I am ready to assist you in boosting your brand's business.
+[Schedule a call](https://nikhil.pro/meeting) with me.